 What is a construction loan and how does it work?

 A construction loan is different from a traditional, permanent home mortgage (15 year fixed rate or 30 year fixed rate) you would put in place on an existing completed residence.
-A construction loan is a straight line of credit whereby you have a fixed dollar amount available and can only draw as the funds are needed on the line of credit.
+A construction loan rate is a straight line of credit whereby you have a fixed dollar amount available and can only draw as the funds are needed on the line of credit.
 The proceeds will be used to build your home and the line will not revolve like a home equity line of credit or credit card would.
 This is an important distinction.
 A quick outline of some additional terms to be aware of:

 - Cash Equity into the project.
 The lender will be looking at how much cash you are requesting to invest in your home and/or how much you may already have in a lot you previously purchased.